dmilos/PNM/README.md

   - No need to recompile or start some install process.
   - API Statistics.
     - Number of namespaces: 1( one )
-    - Number of functions :3 ( three )
+    - Number of functions: 3 ( three )
     - Number of Classes/Structures: 1 ( one )
+    - Number of operators: 2 ( two )

 ### Load image in to std::vector
 ```c++